Sub-directory hosting

 3. Next.js

-- Replace the placeholder data in the below code with appropriate details.
+• Replace the placeholder data in the code below with appropriate details.

 // next.config.js /** @type {import('next').NextConfig} */ const config = { rewrites() { const bulletUrl = new URL( `https://{{bullet-subdomain}}-bullet.pages.dev`, ).origin return [ { source: '/blog', destination: `${bulletUrl}`, },// match all paths with extension eg .xml, .json etc. { source: '/blog/:slug(.*\\.[a-zA-Z]{2,5}$)', destination: `${bulletUrl}/:slug`, },// match all paths starting with /blog { source: '/blog/:path*', destination: `${bulletUrl}/:path*/`, }, ] }, } module.exports = config